vexide/internal-documentation/src/simulators/protocol.md

 # Vexide Simulator Protocol

+> [!Important]
+> This page describes a proposed simulator protocol which was ultimately not adopted.
+You may be instead interested in the [RoboScope](https://github.com/vexide/roboscope) IPC protocol.

 The Vexide Simulator Protocol enables communication between VEX robot simulators and user-facing frontends using a JSON-based protocol.

 ## Specification